Mountain Emergency Medicine (MEM) Course Summer including canyoning and AHEMS topics according to ICAR, ISMM, UIAA regulations.

 |Included:||Course fee, helicopter flight time, accommodation (hotel & mountain hut), hotel night starting from the night before the course starts.
 Single room while in Zermatt, multiple beds while in Ticino for canyoning training.

 During the course days in Zermatt: breakfast and lunch.
-During the cousre days in Ticino: breakfast and dinner (lunch inside the canyon in form of snacks).
+During the course days in Ticino: breakfast and dinner (lunch inside the canyon in form of snacks).

 You will receive a pretest approximately 4 weeks before course starts by e-mail.
 You can either send it back electronically or turn it in on the first day before the course starts.

-This Program will change according to weather and snow-conditions.
+Download the course program here.
+This program will change according to weather and snow-conditions.
 We kindly request that we stay flexible and adapt according to those factors.
-Course includes in the programm canyoning and Helicopter Underwater Escape Training (HUET) and Helicopter Emergency Medical Services (HEMS ) part two.
+Course includes in the program canyoning, Helicopter Underwater Escape Training (HUET) and AHEMS topics according to DiMM regulations (ICAR, ISMM, UIAA).

 Please contact the course instructor by e-mail at email@example.com if you have any questions regarding the equipment.
 Gear rental shops are available in Zermatt.